 In 2021, a total number of 37 care home & sheltered housing older residents and 106 primary school pupils aged 8 to 89+ took part in our ‘Virtual Get Togethers’ and Sowing, Growing and eating initiatives.

-These sessions, facilitated by LGNI, took place as part our Soil Association Food for Life Get Togethers Project.
-They involve people of all ages meeting up in person to enjoy good food and conversation but when we couldn't Cook, Grow and Eat Together face to face, due to Covid restrictions, we did it virtually!
-Taking part were Healthcare Ireland Nightingale Care Home and Howard Primary School in Dungannon and Sunnymead Care Home & Lisnadill Primary School, Armagh.
+The ‘Virtual Get Togethers’ sessions, facilitated by LGNI, took place as part our Soil Association Food for Life Get Togethers Project.
+They usually involve people of all ages meeting up in person to enjoy good food and conversation but when we couldn't Cook, Grow and Eat Together face to face, due to Covid restrictions, we did it virtually!
+Taking part were Healthcare Ireland Nightingale Care Home and Howard Primary School in Dungannon, Sunnymead Care Home & Lisnadill Primary School, Armagh and Bradley Manor & Holy Cross Primary school in Belfast.
 LGNI realised the need for connection in a time of isolation was so great.
 Care Homes especially had been impacted with no visitors being admitted.

-We devised 2 ‘Virtual Get Togethers’ linked up primary school pupils with their local care home residents using technology, involving 81 young people and 31 older people.
+We devised 3 ‘Virtual Get Togethers’ linking up primary school pupils with their local care home residents using technology, involving a total of 81 young people and 31 older people.
 Through iPads, large TV screens in communal room, school whiteboards and using zoom and Microsoft teams, groups of pupils and residents could see, hear and converse with each other for an hour each week, enjoying activities that created excitement and stimulation.
-The third Virtual Get Together is to be delivered Autumn 2021.

 The 3 sessions involved:

 Getting to know you questions, ‘Show & Tell’ - bringing along most treasured object to show to others and talk about.

 Making and eating fruit skewers plus conversation and questions.